aaronpriven/Array-2D-pm/README.md

-    Returns an arrayref of strings, where each string consists of the elements of each row, padded with enough spaces to ensure that each column is the same width.
+    Returns an arrayref of strings, where each string consists of the elements of each row, padded with enough spaces to ensure that each column has a consistent width.

     The columns will be separated by whatever string is passed to `tabulate()`.
 If nothing is passed, a single space will be used.